microsoft/winget-cli/README.md

 This winget-cli repository includes the source code designed to build the client.
 You are encouraged to participate in the development of this client.
 We have plenty of backlog features in our [Issues](https://github.com/microsoft/winget-cli/issues).
 You can upvote the ones you want, add more, or even [get started on one.](https://github.com/microsoft/winget-cli/projects/1)

 ### Sources
 The client is built around the concept of sources; a set of packages effectively.
-Sources provide the ability to discover and retreive the metadata about the packages, so that the client can act on it.
+Sources provide the ability to discover and retrieve the metadata about the packages, so that the client can act on it.

 The default source reflects that data available from the [Community repo](https://github.com/microsoft/winget-pkgs).